ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - **Determinism** – WorkflowAgent enforces seed propagation and records them in session metadata so reruns and audits reference the same inputs.
-Replay relies on `production_agent` writing one `line_artifacts` record per dialogue line so downstream lipsync/QA stages (and operators) can chase the exact WAV that was synthesized.
+Replay relies on `production_agent` writing one `line_artifacts` record per dialogue line so downstream lipsync stages (and operators) can chase the exact WAV that was synthesized, and QA tooling can plug back in later without changing runtime contracts.

 ## Short-term operational decisions (what changed)